 Explore Whistler Village: Renowned for the 2010 Winter Olympics.
-Get a photo with the ring, check out the Olympic sites and enjoy the views.
-I personally find Whistler Village extremely touristy and overrated; however some people cant get enough.
+Get a photo of the ring, check out the Olympic sites and enjoy the views.
+I personally find Whistler Village extremely touristy and overrated; however some people can’t get enough.
 It is definitely worth the trip as you may love or hate it.

 Hikes: Two local favourites are The Whistler Train Wreck and Loggers Lake.